narinderCanGit/webPilot/README.md

 ## Task Overview

 This agent is specifically designed to:
-1. Navigate to narinder.in
+1. Navigate to ui.chaicode.com
-2. Automatically locate the contact section or contact form
+2. Automatically locate authentication forms (login, signin)
-3. Fill in contact details with appropriate test data
+3. Fill in necessary authentication details with test credentials
-4. Submit the contact form
+4. Submit the authentication form

 ## Prerequisites